- Main Menu

 Instructors: Mark Aronson and Jessica David, Yale Center for British Art

 In 2013, the Center convened its third Graduate Student Summer Seminar.
-Titled “Coloring Color: The history, science, and materiality of paint,” the seminar, which was organized by the Center’s Department of Conservation, concentrated on the physical materials of color.
-It examined color from historic and scientific perspectives, explored its physical definitions and biological responses, and helped students gain a familiarity with the language of color as it evolved historically.
-The aim of the seminar was to equip students with a fundamental understanding of the history and theory of color, and to develop an understanding of the appearance of color in paintings and works on paper.
+Titled “Coloring Color: The history, science, and materiality of paint,” the seminar, concentrated on the examination of color from historic and scientific perspectives, explored its physical definitions and biological responses, and the language of color as it evolved historically.
+The aim of the seminar was to equip students with a fundamental understanding of the history and theory of color and to develop an understanding of the appearance of color in paintings and works on paper.

 Making Art, Picturing Practice: The Artist’s Studio in Britain, ca. 1700–1900 (2011)